Vladislaus II of Hungary: Early life

-Vladislaus was the eldest son of Casimir IV, King of Poland and Grand Duke of Lithuania, and Elizabeth of Habsburg.
+Vladislaus was the eldest son of Casimir IV, King of Poland and Grand Duke of Lithuania, and Elizabeth of Austria.
 She was the daughter of Albert, King of the Romans, Hungary and Bohemia, and Elizabeth of Luxembourg, the only child and sole heiress of the Holy Roman Emperor Sigismund.
 Vladislaus was born in Kraków on 1 March 1456.
 His mother and father laid claim to Hungary and Bohemia after her childless brother, Ladislaus the Posthumous, died on 23 November 1457.
 However, their claims were ignored in both Hungary and Bohemia.
 The Diet of Hungary elected Matthias Corvinus king on 24 January 1458.
 The Bohemian Estates of the realm proclaimed the Hussite George of Poděbrady king on 2 March.

 Vladislaus was his father's heir in Poland and Lithuania.
 Casimir IV wanted to prepare all his sons for ruling a realm and tasked renowned scholars with their education.
 The historian Jan Długosz was Vladislaus's tutor.

 Pope Paul II excommunicated George of Poděbrady in late 1466 and proclaimed a crusade against him.
 The Czech Catholic noblemen rose up against the "heretic" George of Poděbrady and sought assistance from Matthias Corvinus.
 Matthias declared war in March 1468 and invaded Moravia.
 On 16 May 1468, George of Poděbrady offered Casimir IV to make Vladislaus his heir if Casimir mediated a peace treaty between Bohemia and Hungary.
 Matthias refused Casimir's offer, but George of Poděbrady forced him to sign a truce in early 1469.
 Fearing of losing Matthias's support, the Catholic nobles proclaimed him king of Bohemia in Olomouc on 3 May.
 After George of Poděbrady repeated his offer of bequeathing Bohemia to Vladislaus, Casimir IV entered into negotiations with the Holy Roman Emperor, Frederick III on George of Poděbrady's behalf.
 George of Poděbrady died on 22 March 1471.